rees-kyle/public_personal_knowledge_base/notes/computing.networking.models.md

 id: r8rk0gs40t2wa4uqxm9yxji
 title: Network Models
 desc: ''
-updated: 1690482673713
+updated: 1690868249455
 created: 1689640964064
 ---

-A network model refers to a general concept based on a [[graph]].
-It is an application of graph theory.
+A network model refers to a general concept based on a [[graph|study.fields.mathematics.theories.graph.graphs]].
+It is an application of [[graph theory|study.fields.mathematics.theories.graph]].
 In computer networking, network models have a specific layered structure and are designed to facilitate the practical implementation of computer networks.

 1. Purpose and Application: In computer networking, network models are used to design and describe the layered structure of computer networks.
 These models provide a conceptual framework to understand how data is transmitted, processed, and communicated across different network layers.
 The purpose is to facilitate interoperability and standardization in networking protocols and technologies.